deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Almost sounds like it's not worth it."
 Allison commented.
 Julian straightened and looked at her, questioningly.
-"I mean... we're going into space again, aren't we?
+"I mean...we're going into space again, aren't we?
 I know this place means a lot to you, but if you're not here to look after it..."

 Julian gave a long, thoughtful breath out through his nose and scratched at his stubble.
 "What are we fighting for?" he asked.
-"I mean, if we're gonna head back out there... why?
+"I mean, if we're gonna head back out there...why?
 What are we trying to do?"